 What he will probably miss out on, though, is the vital instruction provided by the rules of the TV schedule.
 The Netflix effect has replaced the TV schedule with a marvelous alternative — and yet at a curious cost.

 If you tune into YouTube or Netflix or Amazon, then the old rules no longer apply.
 The beauty of the TV schedule — if I may take a moment to reminisce — lay in the perusing and the planning.
 Some people do it with a pen and paper; for me I did it by memory, letting the TV schedule form my mental landscape of what the next week would bring.

 One had to be patient.
-Waiting a week between episodes of you favorite program was normal.
+Waiting a week between episodes of you favourite programme was normal.
 You couldn’t skip around — there was no such thing as ‘pause’ or ‘resume’.
 You had to be there, on the sofa, at the allotted time.
+Otherwise you missed it.

 Moreover, the routines of predictable programming, by which I could get my bearings, was abetted by specific scheduling highlights.
 I was aware that Monday TV was different to Friday TV, and that Saturday and Sunday swept away all the regularities of the week.
 Saturday was generally far more colorful and entertaining, whereas Sunday usually tended towards the well-behaved, sedate and sometimes very boring.

 Even daily news bulletins, scheduled at 1pm, 6pm and 10pm, were reliable stakes in the landscape of time that, whilst as a child I had no interest in, nonetheless offered dependable way-markers.